dgroomes/my-software/go/README.md

 ## `my-fuzzy-finder`

-`my-fuzzy-finder` is a commandline fuzzy finder that has a JSON API.
-It's designed to have a similar user experience to `fzf` but supports input/output expressed in JSON instead of newline-delimited strings.
+`my-fuzzy-finder` is a commandline fuzzy finder with a JSON API, and it supports multi-line strings.
+It's designed to have a similar user experience to `fzf`.

 I think `fzf` really got the UX right, and it's been replicated in many tools.
 The main feature I'm missing from `fzf` is the ability to have structured output.
 I use [Nushell](https://www.nushell.sh/) which is a shell that uses